munnep/aws_asg_nginx/README.md

 # AWS Loadbalancer with an auto scaling group for nginx webservers

-In this repository you will deploy an auto scaling group with webserver EC2 behind an application load balancer with Terraform on AWS.
+In this repository you will deploy an auto scaling group with a webserver EC2 behind an application load balancer with Terraform on AWS.

 Steps involved are:
 - Create a VPC with subnets, routing tables, internet gateway and nat gateway
 - Creating an auto scaling launch configuration with Ubuntu and Nginx installation script
 - Creating an auto scaling group for EC2 instances using a launch configuration
-- Creating a Security group that allows traffic over port 80 to the loadbalancer and auto scaling group instances
+- Creating a Security group that allows traffic over port 80 to the load balancer and auto scaling group instances
 - Create an application load balancer to forward http traffic to the auto scaling group instances in the private subnet

 Diagram of the environment: